Pemmican

-Pemmican (/'pɛməkɪn/) (also pemican in older sources) is a mixture of tallow, dried meat, and sometimes dried berries.
-A calorie-rich food, it can be used as a key component in prepared meals such as stews or eaten raw.
+Pemmican (/'pɛmɪkən/) (also pemican in older sources) is a mixture of tallow, dried meat, and sometimes dried berries.
+A calorie-rich food, it can be eaten raw or used as a component of prepared foods such as stews.
 Historically, it was an important part of indigenous cuisine in certain parts of North America and it is still prepared today.

 The name comes from the Cree word ᐱᒦᐦᑳᓐ (pimîhkân), which is derived from the word ᐱᒥᕀ (pimî), 'fat, grease'.
 The Lakota (or Sioux) word is wasná, originally meaning 'grease derived from marrow bones', with the wa- creating a noun, and sná referring to small pieces that adhere to something.
 It was invented by the Indigenous peoples of North America.

-Pemmican was widely adopted as a high-energy food by Europeans involved in the fur trade and later by Arctic and Antarctic explorers, such as Captain Robert Bartlett, Ernest Shackleton, Richard E. Byrd, Fridtjof Nansen, Robert Falcon Scott, George W. DeLong, Robert Peary, Matthew Henson, and Roald Amundsen.
+Pemmican was widely adopted as a concentrated high-calorie food by Europeans involved in the fur trade and later by Arctic and Antarctic explorers, such as Captain Robert Bartlett, Ernest Shackleton, Richard E. Byrd, Fridtjof Nansen, Robert Falcon Scott, George W. DeLong, Robert Peary, Matthew Henson, and Roald Amundsen.

 Ingredients

 Chokeberries (Aronia prunifolia) sometimes are added to pemmican.

-Pemmican has traditionally been made using whatever meat was available at the time: large game meat such as bison, deer, elk, or moose, but also fish such as salmon, and smaller game such as duck; while contemporary pemmican may also include beef.
+Pemmican has traditionally been made using whatever meat is available: large game meat such as bison, deer, elk, or moose, but also fish such as salmon, and smaller game such as duck; while contemporary pemmican may also include beef.
 The meat is dried and chopped, before being mixed with rendered animal fat (tallow).
-Dried fruit may be added: cranberries, saskatoon berries (Cree misâskwatômina), and even blueberries, cherries, chokeberries, and currants—though in some regions these are used almost exclusively for ceremonial and wedding pemmican—and European fur traders have also noted the addition of sugar.
+Dried fruit may be added: cranberries, saskatoon berries (Cree misâskwatômina), and even blueberries, cherries, chokeberries, and currants—though in some regions these are used almost exclusively for ceremonial and wedding pemmican—and European fur traders also noted the addition of sugar.

 Among the Lakota and Dakota nations, there is also a corn wasná (or pemmican) that does not contain dried meat.
 This is made from toasted cornmeal, animal fat, fruit, and sugar.